Azure/iot-edge-v1/v1/README.md

 ## Create Modules using Packages
 The fastest way to setup your development environment to start writing modules is to leverage our packages for Java, C#, and Node.js.
 Our [sample apps repo](https://github.com/Azure-Samples/iot-edge-samples) has quick steps on getting started with these packages:
 - [Azure IoT Edge Maven](https://mvnrepository.com/artifact/com.microsoft.azure.gateway/gateway-module-base): With this you will be able to run the Azure IoT Edge sample app and start writing Java modules.
-This package contains the Azure IoT Edge core and links to the module dependencies’ packages for Linux or Windows.
+This package contains the Azure IoT Edge core and links to the module dependencies' packages for Linux or Windows.
 Requires the [java binding package](https://mvnrepository.com/artifact/com.microsoft.azure.gateway/gateway-java-binding).
 - [Azure IoT Edge npm](https://www.npmjs.com/package/azure-iot-gateway): With this you will be able to run the Azure IoT Edge sample app and start writing Node.js modules.
-This package contains the Azure IoT Edge core and auto-installs the module dependencies’ packages for Linux or Windows.
+This package contains the Azure IoT Edge core and auto-installs the module dependencies' packages for Linux or Windows.
 - [Azure IoT Edge NuGet .NET Standard](https://www.nuget.org/packages/Microsoft.Azure.Devices.Gateway.Module.NetStandard/): With this you will be able to run the Azure IoT Edge sample app and write .NET Standard modules on Windows ([IoT Edge Core for Windows](https://www.nuget.org/packages/Microsoft.Azure.Devices.Gateway.Native.Windows.x64/)) or Ubuntu ([IoT Edge Core for Ubuntu](https://www.nuget.org/packages/Microsoft.Azure.Devices.Gateway.Native.Ubuntu.x64/)).
 - [Azure IoT Edge NuGet .NET Framework](https://www.nuget.org/packages/Microsoft.Azure.IoT.Gateway.Module): With this you will be able to run the Azure IoT Edge sample app and write .NET Framework modules on Windows, dependent on [IoT Edge Core for Windows](https://www.nuget.org/packages/Microsoft.Azure.Devices.Gateway.Native.Windows.x64/).